ccny-physics-sims/ccny-physics-sims.github.io/_tutorials/2016-08-05-intro-to-codepen.md

  - p5
  - intro
  - codepen
+summary: Learn how to use the online code editor Codepen to build some p5 sketches.
 ---

 CodePen is an online text editor.
 It conveniently abstracts away most of the difficulty in setting up a development environment.
 For this reason, it is an excellent choice for beginners.
 This tutorial will show you how to use p5.js on the CodePen platform.